varabyte/kobweb/README.md

 The above defaults were chosen to be reasonable for most users running their projects on their local machines in developer mode.
-However, for production servers, you may want to set `clearLogsOnStart` to false, bump up the `totalSizeCap` after reviewing disk limitations of your web server host, and maybe set `maxFileCount` to a reasonable limit.
+However, for production servers, you may want to set `clearLogsOnStart` to false, bump up the `totalSizeCap` after reviewing the disk limitations of your web server host, and maybe set `maxFileCount` to a reasonable limit.

 Note that most config files assume "10MB" is 10 * 1024 * 1024 bytes, but here it will actually result in